Maharashtra want Uddhav to be CM for 5 years: Sanjay Raut

 Asked if the three non-BJP parties would meet the state governor on Friday itself, Raut quipped, "Why meet the governor when the President's rule is in place".

-When asked about reports that the BJP had agreed to share the CM's post with the Sena, Raut said "The time for offers has ended."
+When asked about reports that the BJP had agreed to share the CM's post with the Sena, Raut said, "The time for offers has ended."

 A 3 page CMP that the Maharashtra government would formed on

-The Shiv Sena, NCP Congress allinace in Maharashtra is likely to be named Maha Vikas Aghadi.
+The Shiv Sena, NCP Congress alliance in Maharashtra is likely to be named Maha Vikas Aghadi.
 The Shiv Sena led alliance has almost finalised the alliance and could make an official alliance by Saturday.

 The Shiv Sena likely to have its Chief Minister for five years, while the Congress and NCP may have Deputy CM's.